 |Program Description is taken from The First Step Act Approved Program Guide, 1/2022||The Bureau’s Career Technical Education (CTE) program falls under three broad categories: 1) Apprenticeship Training, 2) Certification Course Training, and 3) Vocational Training.

-Vocational Training: Marketable training that provides specific entry level or advanced job skills and certification that is instructor led with hands on skill building, as well as, live work projects.
-A variety of skilled trades are offered to include: building trades, welding, heating ventilation and refrigeration (HVAC), highway construction, and wind-turbine technology.
+Vocational Training: Marketable training that provides specific entry-level or advanced job skills and certification that is instructor-led with hands-on skill building, as well as, live-work projects.
+A variety of skilled trades are offered including building trades, welding, heating ventilation and refrigeration (HVAC), highway construction, and wind-turbine technology.

 |Hours||This program is typically completed in 125 hours.|